ggrahambaker/ggrahambaker.github.io/_posts/2019-05-20-kickstarter_sucks.md

 	<img src="/../img/roc_log_after.png" alt="drawing" width="80%"/>
 </div>

 I used a Grid Search to search for C, a parameter that helps regularize the fit of the regression.
 After tuning, the AUC score was brought up to .70, which is a pretty good increase from the null AUC.
-I thought I would try to use a different classifier to get a more accurate model.
+However the accuracy is only 63.16 percent, so I will try to use a different classifier to get a more accurate model.

 ## Random Forest Classifier